JohnLeather/LMS-SCORM/README.md

     The short answer is you can't and that is due to the limitation to SCORM standard rather than my lack of implementation with this LMS.
 However that does not mean it is impossible using this LMS given that you can simply copy the new files over the old version and hope for the best.
 That method is not guarrenteed to work and can be unpredictable and in some cases cause random crashes.
 The outcome all depends on what the new version changes where.
 If you add/delete new pages or questions / change a question type / change the format of the book mark data e.t.c. then copying over old files will not end well.
 However, if you have just fixed spelling mistakes or replaced audio / video / images and leave the existing course structure intact then you should not encounter any problems.
 <br/><br/>

+   * **My course won't load**
+     Your popup blocker is probably preventing it from launching.

 # Supporting Documentation
 [Technical details of SCORM RTE 1.2](http://xml.coverpages.org/SCORM-12-RunTimeEnv.pdf)